If you’re a woman in business, don’t miss this alternative list of coronavirus relief funds from and for women-owned businesses.

 5. Site building and web design

-6. Local expert
+6. Local Auto Repairs

 Plus, most people prefer not to take their cars to a dealer for repair since the services are costly.
 From basic advice to repairs and maintenance — you can easily turn your hobby into your business.

 Check out our advice for an Online Clothing Store startup.

 8. Pet sitting

 No, don’t roll your eyes (again).
 Pet sitting is also a fast-growing business, primarily due to the nature of the job.
 In a booming economy, people have more money.
 Where do people spend money?
 On pets and on vacations.
 Since you usually can’t take the first on the second, well- that’s where pet sitting comes in!

 Many people treat their pets as beloved family members, but they still have to travel and stay at work for long periods of time.
 Offering pet sitting services requires almost no initial cost, though some opt for certificates which will make the job look a little more professional.
 The only necessary experience is personal pet ownership or other pet-related experiences.
 This kind of side job can be turned into a quality small business that includes pet hotels and grooming services.

 One upside is that this is a job any mature person can do.
 So even if you’re 16 years old and just are trying to save up for college or a fun summer trip, this could be the job for you.

 This is a very widespread small business idea.
 With the internet and the advent of mobile devices and internet-connected phones, the ability to more easily work wherever one wished led to people wanting to work in public.
 This in turn led to a boom of the so-called “internet café,” which boomed so much that they aren’t even called “internet cafes” anymore- they’re just called cafes.
 Give yours a theme, make it comfy, locate it well, and you’ll have caffeine-searchers in no-time.